katewinebrewer/8583-bin-to-json-convertor/README.md

 An app that accepts binary ISO 8583 messages and delivers its json equivalent.
 The app is very adaptable.
 Just have a look to the EBNF source file (SSA.bnf) and you will see how to change it to your specific needs.
 The current configuration is for human understanding the message albeit in json format.
 Compile your adaptation using the linux command ./EBNF.sh.
-Have your EBNF development environment as implied in the Github EBNFPlus repositry.
+Have your EBNF development environment as implied in the Github EBNFPlus repository.

 ## Usage
 E.g. type *SSA 001.bin*, where *SSA* is the app and *001.bin* is the file that contains the IFSF message in binary format.